adriankozakiewicz/using-C5-TreeDictionay/README.md

 Here I put simple example how to use same functionality based on existing class - C5/trees/TreeSet.cs

-Look at usingTreeDictionary.cs in this repository.
+Look at usingTreeSetAsDictionary.cs in this repository.
 Solution based on unfinished C5/trees/TreeDictionary.cs class.